BitCANN/bitcann-contracts/README.md

 - Mint a new hybrid token with an NFT commitment set to 0 (8 bytes) and the maximum possible token amount of `9223372036854775807`, the tokenCategory of this NFT will be `nameCategory`.
 - Using the `tokenCategory` i.e nameCategory, create the locking bytecode for `Registry.cash`.
-- Mint a mintingNFT i.e `DomainMintingNFT` and send it to the `Registry.cash`
+- Mint a mintingNFT i.e `NameMintingNFT` and send it to the `Registry.cash`
 - Determine the following parameters and generate the locking bytecode of all the other authorized contracts:
    - `inactivityExpiryTime`
    - `minWaitTime`
    - `maxPlatformFeePercentage`
    - `minBidIncreasePercentage`
    - `minStartingBid`
-   - `domainContractBytecode`
+   - `nameContractBytecode`
 - Create multiple threadNFTs for each authorized contract, commitment of each threadNFT must be the lockingbytecode of the authorized contract and the capability must be immutable.
 - Send the threadNFTs to the `Registry.cash`
-- Remove the authhead after adding information(Name and Symbol) about the domain in the authchain.
+- Remove the authhead after adding information(Name and Symbol) about the name in the authchain.

 ## Dual Decay Mechanism